geteduroam/documentation/content/about/faq.md

 geteduroam uses CAT for the institution list, and profiles are downloaded directly from CAT, so eduGAIN is not involved in this case.
 A profile in CAT can be marked as a geteduroam profile, then the user will be sent to a webpage where they have to log in.
 This case may require eduGAIN, but it will typically go directly to the institutions SAML page.

-There are plans to set up a hosted geteduroam solution with GÉANT, which will allow the use of eduGAIN.
+There are plans to set up a hosted geteduroam solution within GÉANT, which will allow the use of eduGAIN.
 This hosted solution cannot be used by institutions without NRO approval.

 #### What happens with passwords entered in the app?